bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 \lambda=0
 \]

-The system can modify itself but reality cannot influence the modification process.
+The system can modify itself, but reality cannot influence the mechanism responsible for those modifications.

 ---

-# 6. Experimental Requirement

-The environment must allow:
+The implementation must ensure:

 Same: